You are here: Home › 2017 Inspection Tour General Information and Forms

 2) Foals out of mares being inspected in the current year.

 As above, all foals whose dams are accepted into the AHS studbooks must be DNA typed for parentage verification before the registration papers will be issued.
-A DNA tail/mane root kit will be sent to you upon the conclusion of the inspection tour, provided the dam has been accepted.
+A DNA kit will be sent to you upon the conclusion of the inspection tour, provided the dam has been accepted.
 If the dam of the foal has not previously been DNA typed through the AHS or another breed registry, she must be DNA typed as well.
-You will be notified after the inspection tour if your mare needs to be DNA typed.
-(Note: Thoroughbred mares that have not been DNA’d through The Jockey Club must be DNA’d by the AHS).
-Weaned foals may be presented at the inspection, provided that they have passed parentage verification and that photographs clearly showing the foal and dam together are available.
-Foals out of mares that are not accepted may be eligible for a Certificate of Pedigree (CP) from the AHS.
-Parentage verification through DNA typing is not required for Certificate of Pedigree foals unless the foal was conceived using the frozen semen of a foreign (i.e. HV-approved) Hanoverian stallion.
+Foals out of mares that are not accepted may be eligible for Rhineland papers or a Certificate of Pedigree (CP) from the AHS.

 Foal Registration Application & Required Documents

-Upon the office’s receipt of the enrollment form and appropriate fees, the actual foal registration application will be e-mailed or mailed to you along with other relevant material.
+Upon the office’s receipt of the enrollment form and appropriate fees, the actual foal registration application will be mailed to you along with other relevant material.
 Plan to e-mail or mail the completed application directly to the AHS office as it is no longer a requirement to have this documentation at the inspection site.
-(In the case of early born foals, some foal owners may have already submitted the completed registration application to the central office.
-A proof of the foal’s papers will be sent by AHS to the inspection site).
 The original (white) Stallion Certificate of Service must also be on file at the AHS office for registration to proceed.
 AHS will require the original Abfohlmeldung for foals conceived in Germany and subsequently imported en utero.

 Informal Evaluations of Stallion Prospects